marquavious/SwiftUI-Data-Driven-Navigation/README.md

 # Data Drive Navigation in SwiftUI.
-It is a simple project to learn how to navigate Swift UI more efficiently.
+A simple project to master navigating Swift UI more efficiently using Enviorment and routers.

 ![](COLOR.gif)